openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 As a final step, you preview the course in the LMS to ensure that students see the content that is intended for them.
-You confirm that when you view the course as a student not in either of the cohort groups, you see a quiz at the end of each section but not the university-related videos, and when you view the course as a student in the "University-Specific Content" group, you see a university- related video as well as the quiz at the end of each section.
+You confirm that when you view the course in the role of **Student**, in other words, any student not in a content group, you see a quiz at the end of each section but not the university-related videos, and when you view the course as a student in the "University-Specific Content" group, you see a university- related video as well as the quiz at the end of each section.

 .. _About Content Groups: